-Justina also serves alongside the Deputy Prime Minister of Zimbabwe on the Advisory Board of the African Achievers Awards; and alongside American boxing legend, Evander Holyfield and UK multi-millionaire anti-gun campaigner Stephen French on the Board Member of the International Peace and Global Peace Programme (IPP) aimed at taking guns and knives off the streets.
-In addition, Justina serves as International Ambassador for the Global Women Inventors & Innovators Network (GWIIN); AMFEST Ambassador ((African Music Festival); Patron and Board Member of the CARE2FEED Hunger Project (South Africa); Board member of the Buumba Malambo Chidlren’s Foundation (Zambia); Trustee of the KE Foundation for Deaf and Hearing Impaired Children; and Trustee and Ambassador of Colourful Kidz Organisation (UK).
+Justina also serves alongside the Deputy Prime Minister of Zimbabwe on the Advisory Board of the African Achievers Awards.
+She also served alongside American boxing legend, Evander Holyfield and UK multi-millionaire anti-gun campaigner Stephen French on the Board Member of the International Peace and Global Peace Programme (IPP) aimed at taking guns and knives off the streets.
+In addition, Justina serves as International Ambassador for the Global Women Inventors & Innovators Network (GWIIN); AMFEST Ambassador ((African Music Festival); Patron and Board Member of the CARE2FEED Hunger Project (South Africa); Trustee of the KE Foundation for Deaf and Hearing Impaired Children; and Trustee and Ambassador of Colourful Kidz Organisation (UK).

 In addition to being the African Woman of the Year 2012 and being featured in the BLACK 100+ Hall of Fame Justina has been honoured with the WAF-MDG Award in recognition of her efforts towards the actualization of the United Nations Millennium Development Goals (Johannesburg South Africa).
 She also emerged a Role Model of the Year in the Women4Africa Awards (London); in addition to being a recipient of the African Women in Europe Awards.
 Furthermore Justina has been honoured as Renaissance Woman of the Year (British Virgin Islands); Pioneer Woman of the Year (UKZAMBIANS); Outstanding African Woman of the Diaspora (The Netherlands); Leading Innovative Woman (Ghana); Business Woman of the Year (Scotland).
 Award for Service to the International Community; Global Women Inventors & Innovators Award; GAB Award (Gathering of Africa’s Best); International Honorary Award; Leading Innovative Woman Award; Women in Enterprise Award; Southern African Achievers Awards; Female Personality of the Year; Business Woman of the Year; Inspiration Award; Community Champion; Outstanding Contribution to Community; Best Beauty Pageant Director; and Best Event Promoter.
 She was also nominated for the UK Sunday Times’ Change Makers Award for the most inspirational Social Entrepreneur in the UK.